|Anthropology Plus||Citations for articles and other works in anthropology, ethnology, archaeology, folklore and related areas. View Full Description|

 - Archaeological Survey of Canada; Canadian Museum of Civilization; Canadian Ethnology Service; Canadian Centre for Folk Culture Studies; National Museum of Man (Canada).
 History Division; National Museum of Man (Canada).
 Ethnology Division

-- change the first box from "Any" to "in the title"
+- change the first dropdown to "Title"

-- in the 3rd box, type: Mercury Series
+- type: Mercury Series

 Abstracts in Anthropology